Brown-d0g/ghg_emissions/README.md

+For your final project, web-host a data visualization created using a data structure (or not, but probably using one).

 This repository is a sample project for CS 241.
-The page is here: https://cd-public.github.io/fec_project/
+The corresponding page is here: https://cd-public.github.io/fec_project/

 # Step 1